Board of Directors:

 Debbie Pollard Debbie is a Lexington native who departed as a teen for college at the State Univ. of NY at Oneonta.
 She graduated with an Art History degree and worked in field research for the Museum of Early Southern Decorative Arts.
 A move and career change took her to the DC and Northern Virginia area for 36 years.
 Employment during that time involved organizational management in the commercial real estate brokerage industry and the last 12 years at the Dept. of the Interior, Interior Business Center (IBC).
 Teleworking full time, Debbie is currently responsible for business development and customer outreach in the Financial Management Directorate at the IBC.
 In the past she has been a lead for the Combined Federal Campaign at the IBC, and has for many years volunteered as an election official.
 She raised two daughters and was active with Scouting and a variety of neighborhood school and community activities.
 Debbie is impressed with the number of community organizations that have developed to support Lexington, Buena Vista, and Rockbridge County since her time here as a youth.
 She hopes to help United Way Rockbridge have a greater impact with funding many of those organizations.

-Mike Smitka Michael Smitka has been in the community for almost 30 years, and on the Board for 4 years including 2 years as president.
+Mike Smitka Michael Smitka has been in the community for almost 30 years, and served on the UWR Board for 6 years including 2 years as president.
 In the past he has been active with Scouting and with several local churches; his wife Gloria has been active with healthcare issues.
 They are both teachers, Mike at Washington and Lee and Gloria at Dabney S Lancaster Community College.
 In addition, both their children went through Rockbridge County schools so they are deeply involved in education in our community.

 Margy Werling and husband Dick moved to Rockbridge County a year ago from Northern Virginia where they lived for nearly 35 years.
 For about eight years, Margy volunteered with the Fairfax/Falls Church United Way, serving on both the Community Needs Committee and the Community Services Committee.
 Born in Princeton, NJ, she grew up outside Philadelphia when her father joined the faculty of the University of Pennsylvania’s Wharton School.
 She graduated from Carleton College in Northfield, Minnesota, and earned the MBA degree from George Washington University.
 For twenty years, Margy was employed by SRI International (formerly Stanford Research Institute) with 12 years in the home office in Menlo Park, CA. After years in research, she transferred to the Washington office where she became the Manager of Business Development for Social Science Research, marketing to the Federal Government for eight years.
 In addition to her volunteer work with the Fairfax/Falls Church United Way, Margy served on the board of ANERA (American Near East Refugee Aid) for 12 years and continues to serve on its Advisory Council.
 The Werlings have three grown children and eight grandchildren.
+Margy served on the UWR board for 6 years, 3 years as treasurer.

 Want to join the board?
 Email firstname.lastname@example.org